How do F-PODs and conventional recorders compare?

 Calibration | Radial sensitivity at two frequencies for each instrument when made. | See manufacturer’s website. |

 Running time | 4-5 months on alkaline cells, or approx. 8 months + on lithium primary cells.
-The new rechargeable OD runs for 14 months when logging alternative minutes | Generally lower and limited by data storage requirements and batteries.
+The new rechargeable F-POD runs for 14 months when logging alternative minutes | Generally lower and limited by data storage requirements and batteries.
 Vary between devices.
-Part of minute only etc. from some systems.
-This is a major issue for some projects. |
+Part of minute only etc. from some systems. |

 Servicing interval | Determined by running time. | Determined by running time or memory size. |